rahmant3/RubixCubeSimulation/README.md

 [Demo](https://www.openprocessing.org/sketch/395881)

-2016-12-20: Removed mutability of objects in both the Face class and Cube class.
+2016-12-20: Reduced mutability of objects from the Face class and Cube class.

 2016-12-16: More clean-up, UI uses arrow keys instead of mouse position.
 Included a help section.